Dr David Glasman

 After working with me, many people report a great reduction in day-to-day suffering, as well as having new skills and confidence.

 My style is highly collaborative, which means I will listen to you closely and ensure we always work on what is most important to you at a pace that fits you best.

-From day one I work in a way that will leave you with renewed self-belief and hope, and equip you with easy-to-use psychological tools to maintain good mental health for a lifetime.
+From the first session we together aim to alleviate immediate suffering.
+I work in a way that will leave you with renewed self-belief and hope, and equip you with easy-to-use psychological tools to maintain good mental health for a lifetime.

 To do this I draw on fifteen years experience working as a senior Clinical Psychologist/Therapist in the NHS, as well as three additional years experience of in-the-field training in a variety of NHS settings.
 I have led psychological services in a busy NHS team, which sees people with both moderate and severe difficulties.

 I can help with a wide range of emotional and/or relationship difficulties and with life crises.
 I specialise in providing effective therapy tailored to you and your issues, and have particular expertise in helping young people and families, in supporting adopters and foster carers, and with helping adults with everything from anxiety and depression to grief and general well-being.
 I provide a warm and safe space to think these things through in a way that acknowledges your strengths, your struggles and your individual story.

 I bring a range and depth of knowledge in a variety of approaches to ensure my interventions are both effective and tailored best to help you.
 Together we will work at a pace that suits you to devise practical steps to relieve your immediate difficulties.
 From there, if you want to go deeper - perhaps unravel an early life trauma - we can work together to do that.
 I have helped many women, young women and couples.
 I have, additionally, thought with many men and fathers about their lives and attended training specifically aimed at supporting men and young men in what they face as men today.